 10. Use Shelving

-If you really want to make the most of your storage space, the addition of some freestanding shelving can really help you organize your space better.
+If you really want to make the most of your storage space, the addition of some freestanding shelving can really help you organize your storage unit better.
 With shelving you can strategically place the items that you need regular access to, even if they are heavy.
 That way you don’t have to dislodge a whole stack of boxes to get to something you need that is on the bottom.